-Site No. 5 rock weir is in good overall condition.
-The marsh tie-ins on both sides of the structure are stable with no obvious erosion or breaching.
-The barricade system, timber piles and warning signs are in good condition with no visual damage or corrosion.
+The rock weir was in good overall condition.
+The marsh tie-ins on both sides of the structure were stable with no obvious erosion or breaching.
+The barricade system, timber piles and warning signs were in good condition, but one of the three signs was missing.
+Piling caps and bolts on the bottom half of pipes are beginning to rust.
+Depth on the north west side of the structure was taken as 2.3' while salinity was measured at 1.8 ppt.
 There are no plans to perform future maintenance on the rock weir at Site No. 5.
-(See Appendix B, Photos 15-17)
+(See Appendix B, Photos 11-14)

 It was discovered during the 2008 Annual Inspection that the timber barricade system in front of the structure had been vandalized.
 A large section (approximately 10 feet) on both of the center section steel pipe cross members had been cut with a torch and are missing.
 CPRA and NMFS agree that it is highly likely than any repairs to the steel pile cross member will be vandalized again; therefore, we are not recommending repairs at this time.
-Other than the vandalized steel pipe cross members, the barricade system is in good condition with no signs of damage.
+The barricade of site No. 6 was in good condition with no signs of damage besides the abovementioned vandalism.
 We did note that several of the sheet metal caps on top of the timber piles were either missing or corroded.
-We recommend replacing all of the sheet metal caps prior to closing out the project in 2019.
 The rock weir appeared to be in good overall condition with no signs of erosion or breaching around the embankment tie-ins.
-The warning signs and supports are also in very good condition.
+The warning signs and supports were also in very good condition.
+The depth in front of the structure was 3.5 feet and the salinity was measured at 3.4 ppt.
 There are no other recommendations for maintenance at this time.
-(See Appendix B, Photos 13 & 14)
+(See Appendix B, Photos 15-17)

 Overall, the rock weir at Site No. 7 is in good condition.
 There are no obvious signs of breaching or erosion around the embankment tie-ins.
 The timber barricade is in good condition with moderate corrosion on the timber pile caps.
 The warning signs and their supports have no apparent damage and appear to be in good condition as well.
-Prior to closing out the project at the 20 year life, we recommend replacing all of the sheet metal caps on the timber piles.
 There are no other recommendations for maintenance at this time.
-(See Appendix B, Photos 7 through 10)
+(See Appendix B, Photos 3 & 4)

 The Site No. 9 rock weir was in good overall condition.
 There are no visible signs of erosion or breaching around the embankment tie-ins.
 A few of the galvanized pile caps are missing and several are rusted and corroded.
 The rest of the timber barricade system appears to be in good condition.
 The warning signs and supports have no apparent damage and appear to be in good condition.
-We recommend that the all of the sheet metal caps be replaced prior to closing out the project in 2019.
 There are no other recommendations for maintenance at this time.
-(See Appendix B, Photos 4 through 6)
+(See Appendix B, Photos 5 & 6)